4-unit apartment building in a designated historic district

 publications: L’oasi come casa: cinque case colletive di Barclay&Crousse a Lima, lettera ventidue (2024)

-The project proposes an ample exterior space between the public domain and the intimacy of the apartments, taking advantage of the complex and contradictory heritage regulations.
-This space is conceived as a large courtyard and a window to the neighborhood.
-The street facade appears incomplete from the outside, without windows in the openings.
+The street facade appears incomplete from the street.
 Inside, each apartment has a large terrace that crosses the in-between space.
-Thus, the terraces are also the intermediate spaces where the condominium owners meet and socialize.
-On the first floor, the free space is used for parking vehicles, a cost-saving measure that eliminates the need for a basement and ensures efficient use of resources.
+Thus, the terraces are also the intermediate spaces where the owners meet and socialize.
+On the ground floor, the free space is used for parking vehicles, a cost-saving measure that eliminates the need for a basement and ensures efficient use of resources.